-In the past two years, almost 14 million guests a year have visited the four inhabited Balearic Islands.
-The Spanish statistical institute Frontur came to this conclusion.
-Most of the visitors come from Mallorca, the main island of the autonomous region of the Balearic Islands.
-It is undisputed that Mallorca’s island capital, Palma, cannot be ignored.
-It doesn't matter whether you are visiting the island by plane, ferry or by plane Cruise ship arrive, they always land in Palma.
+In the years before the start of the Corona pandemic, almost 14 million guests per year visited the four inhabited Balearic Islands.
+This is the assessment of the Spanish statistical institute Frontur.
+The main part of the visitors falls on Mallorca, the main island of the Autonomous Region of the Balearic Islands.
+It is indisputable that no one can avoid Mallorca's island capital, Palma.
+Whether guests arrive on the island by plane, ferry or cruise ship, they always end up in Palma.

 Palma - Mallorca's island metropolis

 Mallorca is by far the largest of the four Balearic Islands.
-The area measures 3.640 square kilometers, and the coastline is estimated at 550 kilometers.
+The area measures 3.640 square kilometers and the coastline is estimated at 550 kilometers.
 The island is also very mountainous.
-The highest peak is in the Tramuntana Mountains.
-It is the Puig Major; it reaches a height of 1445 meters.
-In addition to pleasant temperatures, Mallorca offers its guests wonderful mountain landscapes, beautiful bays and, with Playa de Palma, a huge beach region.
+The highest peak is in the Tramuntana mountains.
+It's the Puig Major; it reaches 1445 meters in height.
+In addition to pleasant temperatures, Mallorca offers its guests magnificent mountain landscapes, beautiful bays and, with Playa de Palma, a huge beach region.
 Much more than you can consciously experience in two or three weeks of vacation.
-And then there is Palma: if you haven't seen the island's capital, you don't know Mallorca.
+And then there's Palma: if you haven't seen the island's capital, you don't know Mallorca.

 Bay near Palma

-At the beginning of 2017, more than 406.000 people lived in Palma.
-That is significantly more inhabitants than the major German cities, Bielefeld, Bochum or Wuppertal.
+Approximately 2021 people lived in Palma at the beginning of 425.000.
+That is significantly more inhabitants than the major German cities of Bielefeld, Bochum or Wuppertal.
 Palma's area extends over a good 30 kilometers.
-It extends from Magaluf in the west to S'Arenal in the east.
+It ranges from Magaluf in the west to S'Arenal in the east.
 More than half of the approximately 900.000 islanders live in this region.

 Palma - some history

-The first recorded settlers of the prehistoric Talayot culture lived as early as 5.000 BC.
-On the island.
-The Romans followed the Talayot culture.
-They conquered Mallorca in 123 BC.
-They founded the port city of Palma.
+The first proven settlers of the prehistoric Talayotic culture lived on the island as early as 5.000 BC.
+The Romans followed the Talayotic culture.
+They conquered Mallorca in 123 BC They founded the port city of Palma.
 With the collapse of the Western Roman Empire in the 4th century AD, Palma lost its importance again.
-It was not until the Moors, who occupied Palma in 903, that Palma regained importance.
-The rule of the Moors lasted more than 300 years.
+It was only with the Moors, who occupied Palma in 903, that Palma regained its status.
+Moorish rule lasted more than 300 years.
 After the expulsion of the Moors, Mallorca fell to the Kingdom of Aragon in 1229.
-Under his leadership, the city fortifications and the La Seu cathedral were built.
+Under his leadership, the city fortifications and the Cathedral of La Seu were built.